 An alternate method for a smaller Almond Roll:

-Cut flattened log into 10-11 pieces instead of 6.
+Cut the flattened log into 10-11 pieces instead of 6.
 Instead of 3 cuts make one.
 The final product won’t be quite as impressive as the large one but the calories will be much more reasonable.
-See the picture below for illustration of roll with 3 cuts (top) and roll with 1 cut (bottom).
+See the picture below for an illustration of roll with 3 cuts (top) and roll with 1 cut (bottom).

 - 1/2 cup warm water

 - 1/2 cup lowfat sour cream